 Meet George Armistead (Part Time Tour Leader)PREVIOUS PAGE

-George Armistead is chief network officer at Rockjumper and focused on partnerships, promotion and managing the Rockjumper Bird Conservation Fund.
-A birder since the age of 9 years old, he has a long history of connecting people with nature through ecotourism and expedition travel.
+A birder since the age of 9 years old, George has a long history of connecting people with nature through ecotourism and expedition travel.
 A professional wildlife guide with 20 years of experience, George has led trips to all seven continents.
 From 2012 to August of 2016, he developed, managed and marketed events for the American Birding Association, served on the ABA's Recording Standards and Ethics Committee, and was an instructor at ABA young birder camps.

 Read more on